 The Barter System

-Before the innovation of money, goods were swap over for some other goods.
+Before the innovation of money, goods were swapped over for some other goods.
 In order for the barter system to work effectively, the following three conditions must be satisfied.

 - Each person must have surplus stock so that he may exchange that surplus with another person willing to transfer his own surplus